Recruiting an Apprenticeship Manager.

 This is an important task as this person will be specialist that will ensure all the component parts of the apprenticeship programme come together to give both the apprentices and the business the best possible outcome.

-The role will of course differ from company to company, here are a number of duties that may be included with an Apprenticeship Managers job spec.
+The role will of course differ from company to company, here are a number of duties that may be included with an Apprenticeship Managers job specification.

 - Work closely with the trainers and assessors to design and deliver apprenticeship programmes that meet the requirements of the sector